soimort/mayuki/README.md

     _render: [liquid, markdown]
     _export: [html_full]

 Now it's time to write some `index.html`... but wait, remember Mayuki generates this for us; what we need to write is a `index.md`.
 Let's just put a line of text "Chapter 1" with a link to page `ch01` on it!
 (Cannot remember the Markdown syntax for that?
-Check [here](http://en.wikipedia.org/wiki/Markdown).)
+Check it [here](http://en.wikipedia.org/wiki/Markdown).)

     $ cat > index.md
     [Chapter 1](ch01)